jamespearse80/ICRC-Modern-Cloud-Apps/Whiteboard design session/WDS trainer guide - Modern cloud apps.md

     If Contoso chooses to open access of the Offers service for integration by partners they should also consider implementing API management in front of their API App hosted Web API.
 This would enable them to lock down access by requiring a key, apply policy (such as rate limiting requests), and monitor usage by API customers.

-_Geo-resiliency_
+**Geo-resiliency**

-1.  _How would you implement high availability for the orders database to guard against regional data center outages?
-Be specific on how you would configure SQL Database and Azure Storage._
+1. How would you implement high availability for the orders database to guard against regional data center outages?
+Be specific on how you would configure SQL Database and Azure Storage_

     Azure SQL Database auto-failover groups (in-preview) is a SQL Database feature designed to automatically manage geo-replication relationship, connectivity, and failover at scale.
 With it, the customers gain the ability to automatically recover multiple related databases in the secondary region after catastrophic regional failures or other unplanned events that result in full or partial loss of the SQL Database service's availability in the primary region.
 Additionally, they can use the readable secondary databases to offload read-only workloads.
 Because auto-failover groups involve multiple databases, they must be configured on the primary server.
 Both primary and secondary servers must be in the same subscription.
 Auto-failover groups support replication of all databases in the group to only one secondary server in a different region.
 Active geo-replication, without auto-failover groups, allows up to four secondaries in any region.

     Provision the Azure Storage Account with RA-GRS redundancy with a primary and secondary geographic location matching those of the SQL databases, so that in the event of an outage all backup regions have copies of the data.
 It may affect your choice of SQL database secondary regions because the primary/secondary regions pairs for storage are predefined and not user selectable (e.g., West US primary will use East US as secondary).
-The replication between the primary storage account region and secondary storage account region is asynchronous to it does not impact the latency of requests made against the primary region (albeit some data loss might be possible if it has not replicated to the secondary region in the event of a disaster).
+The replication between the primary storage account region and secondary storage account region is asynchronous to it does not impact the latency of requests made against the primary region, albeit some data loss might be possible if it has not replicated to the secondary region in the event of a disaster.

-    Finally, deploy copies of the App Services to the backup regions (you will have to consider a process of how you update these instances when the primary region gets updates).
+    Finally, deploy copies of the App Services to the backup regions.
+You will have to consider a process of how you update these instances when the primary region gets updates.
 These can initially be deployed to resources with minimal scale out instance sizes, and increased when failover event occurs.

-2.  _What process would you recommend to the customer to failover in the event of an outage, ensuring their web applications and associated Azure services change over to a secondary region?_
+2. What process would you recommend to the customer to failover in the event of an outage, ensuring their web applications and associated Azure services change over to a secondary region?

     When using auto-failover groups (in-preview) to manage database recovery and any outage that impacts one or several of the databases in the group results in automatic failover.
 You can configure the auto-failover policy that best meets your application needs, or you can opt out and use manual activation.
 Whether you use manual or automatic failover activation, failover switches all secondary databases in the group to primary.
 After the database failover is completed, the DNS record is automatically updated to redirect the end-points to the new region.